Updated on 03-02-2021

-Mount Everest which is part of Himalayas is the tallest mountain on Earth, whose summit is 8,850 m above mean sea level.
-As on date, highest known mountain on any planet in the Solar System is Olympus Mons on Mars at 21,171 m.
+Mount Everest which is part of the Himalayas is the tallest mountain on Earth, whose summit is 8,850 m above mean sea level.
+As on date, the highest known mountain on any planet in the Solar System is Olympus Mons on Mars at 21,171 m.

 The Himalayan range is bordered by Karakorum in the North West, Hindu Kush in the North and Indo Gangetic plains in the South.
 Western most peak of Himalayan range is Nanga Parbat, lies just south of Indus River with ~ 400 Km width and the eastern most peaks is Namcha Barwa, just west of the Tsangpo river with width of 150 kilometres.

 Housing the tallest mountain on earth, one would expect Himalayas to be one of the oldest mountain ranges but in fact, they are one of the youngest mountain ranges in the world.

-consists of sedimentary and metamorphic rocks.
+The Himalayan range principally consists of sedimentary and metamorphic rocks.
 Around 50 million years ago the Indo Australian plate completely closed the Tethys Ocean with sedimentary rocks.

 The Tethys Ocean existed between the continent of Gondwana and Laurasia.
 Due to the deposition of land masses in to the Ocean from all sides, the ocean got completely closed.
 Today India, Pakistan, Indonesia and Indian Ocean cover the Tethys Ocean.

-The Himalayas are still moving upwards due to the movement of Indian tectonic plate moving in northward direction.
+The Himalayas are still moving upwards due to the movement of Indian tectonic plate moving in a northward direction.
 The Himalayas are rising at an average of 1 cm every year

 The Himalayas can broadly be divided into 3 ranges viz.
 Himadri - the greater Himalayas, the lesser Himalayas - Himachal and the Shivaliks